-Co-Portfolio Managers Michael Keough and Greg Wilensky are responsible for the day-to-day management of the Portfolio, with no limitation on the authority of one co-portfolio manager in relation to the other.
+Co-Portfolio Managers Jeremiah Buckley, Michael Keough, and Greg Wilensky are responsible for the day-to-day management of the Portfolio.
+Messrs.
+Keough and Wilensky focus on the fixed-income portion of the Portfolio.
+Mr. Buckley focuses on the equity portion of the Portfolio.